Introduction

 Paper Sizes

-Paper sizes are standardized by ISO 216, with the A series being the most prevalent.
-These sizes are used globally, except in North America.
+Paper sizes are standardized according to ISO 216, with the A series being the most commonly used.
+These sizes are recognized globally, except in North America.

 - A0: 841 x 1189 mm